UTEP vs. Southern Miss NCAA Football Odds, Plays and Insights | October 9, 2021

 - UTEP's games this year have gone over the total in two out of four opportunities (50%).

-- UTEP is 2-0 against the spread and 3-0 overall in games when it puts up more than 27.8 points.
+- UTEP is 2-0 against the spread and 3-0 overall this season when the team notches more than 27.8 points.

-- This year, the Miners have turned the ball over 10 times, five more than the Golden Eagles' takeaways (5).
+- The Miners have turned the ball over 10 times this season, five more turnovers than the Golden Eagles have forced (5).

 - Find the latest spread and moneyline odds for UTEP at SISportsbook.